Captain Macheath: In The Threepenny Opera & Song

 In Bertolt Brecht's The Threepenny Opera, he is referred to as "Mack the Knife", and is the subject of the song of the same name.
 While his character plays roughly the same role as in the work it is derived from, Macheath is a much less romantic character here, described as an arsonist, cutthroat, rapist and seducer of underage girls.
 The song created for Mack would go onto become very popular within the United States during the 1950s due to many prominent jazz and crooner musicians covering it.
 Strangely noted, despite captain Mack’s socialist undertones in Brecht’s remake, decades later in 1986, the fast food company McDonald’s, would be inspired by the song “Mack the Knife” and create the mascot character Mac Tonight, to advertise the restaurant as a late night dinner option.
 Often singing an altered version of the original song in ads, this partially turned the rebellious character into a symbol of capitalism.
-In 1990, a lawsuit was filed by Dodd Darin, the son of singer Bobby Darin who helped make the original song so popular in the US, alleging McDonald’s had copied his fathers mannerisms and style.
+In 1990, a lawsuit was filed by Dodd Darin, the son of singer Bobby Darin who helped make the original song so popular in the US, alleging McDonald’s had copied his father's mannerisms and style.
 The company would cease use of their cover of the song and unofficially retired Mac Tonight, with the character only appearing sporadically in commercials in the decades since.